huggingface/transformers/docs/source/model_summary.rst

   * Context encoder: encode contexts as vectors
   * Reader: extract the answer of the questions inside retrieved contexts, along with a relevance score (high if the inferred span actually answers the question).

-DPR is used to do open-domain QA by using a retrieval step that finds the top k contexts given a certain question, and then calling DPR's reader with the question and the retrieved documents.
+DPR's pipeline (not implemented yet) uses a retrieval step to find the top k contexts given a certain question, and then it calls the reader with the question and the retrieved documents to get the answer.

 More technical aspects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^